 II.
-General Policy Concerning Attendance of Employees in the Workplace
+General Policy Concerning Attendance of Employees in the Workplace Other than Healthcare Workers

-- A. NYCHA employees must report to work at their assigned work sites in accordance with "Managing the Office in the Age of COVID-19." - B. An employee may not report to work other than telework in the following circumstances (the employee may be eligible for excused leave as outlined in Section (III) with any additional leave charged to applicable leave balances): - 1 The non-healthcare, non-critical employee has exhibited symptoms of COVID-19 and has not tested positive for COVID-19.
+- A. NYCHA employees must report to work at their assigned work sites in accordance with "Managing the Office in the Age of COVID-19." - B. An employee who is medically able to tolerate a face covering may not report to work other than telework in the following circumstances (the employee may be eligible for excused leave as outlined in Section (III) with any additional leave charged to applicable leave balances): - 1 The employee has tested positive through a COVID-19 diagnostic test.